What is the humanity gifts registry?

 How does one make the donation?

 Please download two copies of the Donor Form.
 Fill them out completely and they must be witnessed by two adults.
 Send one form to the registry and keep one for your records.
 You must be 18 years of age to be a registered donor.
+Two witnesses are needed.
+They can be anyone over 18 years of age.

 Is there an age limit?

-There is absolutely no age limit for total body donation for medical education and research.
+There is absolutely no upper age limit for total body donation for medical education and research.
 Age is not a criteria for acceptance or rejection.

 How long will studies take in a medical school?